-Race Work Days: Alpine Program families must volunteer for 1 Race Work Day during the season.
+Volunteer Days: Alpine Program families must volunteer for 1 Volunteer Work Day during the season.
 Volunteering is what keeps our coaching and program fees low and we believe that parent involvement creates a stronger club.
-If you are unwilling to volunteer for race-work days, you may opt-out of the volunteer commitment for a $300 fee.
+Most of the volunteer opportunities coincide with race days, but occasionally there are non-race related volunteer days.
+If you are unwilling to volunteer, you may opt-out of the volunteer commitment for a $300 fee.
 If weekend volunteering or the opt-out charge is a hardship for your family, please speak with us about other ways to help the club throughout the season.

 Holiday Week Camps:

 Potential for holiday and other camps may be offered by Middlebury Ski Club.
 These camps will be an add-on to the program fees and schedule will be dependent on number of participants and coaches available.

 The mission of the Middlebury Ski Club is to promote alpine skiing and to support the development of ski racers of all ages and abilities.

 The Middlebury Ski Club is a non-profit organization based in Middlebury, Vermont, USA.